Skip to content

 Cafe Tours With Wellness Manager Maya Billig

 Are you ready to explore the healthy food options available in the café?
-Join registered dietitian, nutritionist and wellness manager Maya Billig as she provides tips to improve your daily meal choices.
+Join registered dietitian, nutritionist and wellness manager Maya Billig on Thursday, February 26 as she provides tips to improve your daily meal choices.
 She will explain the Better For You program and will also educate those with special dietary needs about the signage related to food allergens.
 There is no better time than the present to start eating better!
-This tour will take place in the cafe on Tuesday, August 19 from 11:30 a.m. - 12:00 p.m., and we will meet at the Coffee Bar.
+This tour will take place in the café from 11:30 a.m. - 12:00 p.m., and we will meet at the Coffee Bar.
+Be sure to enroll using the link below:

 Sign Up Here